 Rob Frost, Minority Owner

-Rob Frost and his family are entering their second season as minority owners.
+Rob Frost and his family are entering their fourth season as minority owners.
 Rob is a baseball fan and loves being part of the Owls' family.
 He and his wife Erin have two sons, Sonny and Charlie.
 The family regularly attends baseball games at all levels and particularly enjoys spring training – once watching eleven games in seven days.
 Over the years, Rob has coached over two dozen youth baseball teams.
 Rob graduated from the University of Tennessee and Tulane University Law School and practices law with Arnett, Draper and Hagood in Knoxville.
 Rob served on Knoxville City Council, where he was recognized for outstanding public service.
 Rob wants fans to enjoy a good game of Owls baseball and have a fun time at McNair Field.

 Kiva Fuller, Director of Operations

-Kiva is entering her eighth season with the Forest City Owls.
+Kiva is entering her 11th season with the Forest City Owls.
 She worked in the McNair Field ticket office during Owls' home games in the 2009 season.
 She is responsible for day-to-day operations including ballpark responsibilities, ballpark operations, HR, sponsorships and office duties.
 Kiva currently resides in Sandy Mush with her husband, Rick.
 They have one son, Blake, and a grandson, Colton.